 Check the relevant personnel policy or contract for guidelines on formally appealing or reviewing a classification decision.

 If the department and/or the employee disagree with a classification decision, they should discuss the outcome with their Central HR Partner.
-If, after that discussion, they still would like to appeal the original decision, the appeal request, with written reasons for disagreement, may be submitted to the Director, Compensation, Benefits, EEO and Records in the Central Human Resources Department under the signature of the department head within thirty days of receiving written notification of the classification decision.
+If, after that discussion, they still would like to appeal the original decision, the appeal request, with written reasons for disagreement, may be submitted to the Director, Compensation, Benefits, EEO and Records in the People & Culture Department under the signature of the department head within thirty days of receiving written notification of the classification decision.
 The originally submitted job description as approved by the supervisor and the written reasons for disagreement will be the basis of the appeal review.
 The appeal process is not intended to consider revisions of the job description directed toward achieving a desired classification.
 Any revisions to the originally submitted job description will constitute a new classification review request.